abbreviatedman/copy-kitten-solution/README.md

 # copy-kitten-solution

-One of probably many solutions to [https://github.com/abbreviatedman/copy-kitten](Copy Kitten).
+One of probably many solutions to [Copy Kitten](https://github.com/abbreviatedman/copy-kitten).